datocms/react-demo/README.md

 [![Deploy with DatoCMS](https://dashboard.datocms.com/deploy/button.svg)](https://dashboard.datocms.com/deploy?repo=datocms/react-demo)

+it will automatically clone and setup the project for you.

 ### `Set DatoCMS API token env variable`

-Once you have set up a DatoCMS project with the button above, edit the `.env_sample` file and add your DATO_API_TOKEN.
+Once you have set up a DatoCMS project with the button above, edit the `.env_sample` file and add your REACT_APP_DATO_API_TOKEN.
 Then rename it to `.env` (check the webpack.config.js to see how .env is used).

 You can find your API token in the `Settings > API tokens` section.